 This option can be the most painless as it does not involve any legal proceedings and is merely an agreement between two people.
 Anyone considering this kind of child maintenance arrangement must however be confident that the two parties can trust each other and co-operate effectively and will be able to sustain the terms which are agreed.

 A private agreement can offer greater flexibility as legal authorities do not need to be involved.
-Making special arrangements is also easier when making a private agreement than when involving the CSA or Child Maintenance Service.
+Making special arrangements is also easier when making a private agreement than when involving the Child Maintenance Service.

-If the agreement is not upheld due to an embittering of the relationship between the parties, it may be better to set up an arrangement through the CSA or Child Maintenance Service instead.
+If the agreement is not upheld due to an embittering of the relationship between the parties, it may be better to set up an arrangement through the Child Maintenance Service instead.
 If circumstances change, i.e. the parent making the maintenance payments loses their job or other source of income, then the agreement could be renegotiated, but if this proves difficult then the statutory child maintenance services are probably the best option.

 How to make a private agreement